Torrent67/Epicodus-Independent-Porject1/README.md

 ## Technologies Used

-_This page was made with HTML, CSS, Bootstrap.css_
+_This page was made with HTML, CSS, and Bootstrap.css_

 ### License